bkryza/clang-uml/docs/package_diagrams.md

 ![package_deps](./test_cases/t30002_package.svg)

 By default, packages are generated from C++ namespaces in the code.
-However they can also be generated from the subdirectories in the filesystem tree by adding the following option to the configuration file:
+However, they can also be generated from the subdirectories in the filesystem tree by adding the following option to the configuration file: